BrandonOakes/Flask-Blog-App/READ.md

 Getting Started

-In your command line you will need to enter the following in a new directory: pip freeze > requirements.txt pip install -r requirements.txt python3 app.py
+In your command line you will need to enter the following in a new directory:<br>
+pip freeze > requirements.txt<br>
+pip install -r requirements.txt<br>
+python3 app.py